ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 When you finish writing an article read it out loud to yourself.
 That might sound like a silly exercise, but it's important we maintain an approachable tone.

+That’s where copywriting comes in.

 Some tips: Picture your audience and write for them.
 It’s not about you.
 Tell a story.
 Paint a picture.
 It’s far more memorable.
 Your copy is a roadmap that can’t afford detours.
 So, make a single point.

 Say what’s important.
 Forget the rest.

+“You want hearts, not eyeballs.” - Austin Kleon, *Show Your Work*

+1. Use present tense: “NorthPointe gives”, and the present perfect: “We’ve meticulously crafted”
+2. Write from the first person plural perspective: we, not they
+3. Be brief and speak directly.
+4. Avoid exclamation points.
+If you must exclaim, use words that do  the exclaiming for you.

+#### Inform.
+#### Inspire.
+#### Read it out loud.
+Is it clear?
+Is it useful?
+Is it friendly?
+Is it true?

 Writing for the web